dbarrous/sdc_aws_base_docker_image/README.md

 ### **Development Environment Troubleshooting:**
 If you experience any issues in your development environment (`.devcontainer` environment on VSCode) when pulling this image from ECR, ensure you have the latest build by rebuilding your container to pull from latest.

+## Dockerfile Details
+This Docker image is built from the official Canonical Ubuntu 20.04 image.
+It updates the system and installs necessary packages such as git, unzip, python3.8, python3-pip, and pylint.

+This Dockerfile also includes a process to download pre-built CDF binaries for data format support and copies a Python requirements.txt file into the image to be used for installing Python dependencies.

+Furthermore, it contains a test script to check if the container includes the specified OS and Python requirements using the Container Structure Test.

+The Dockerfile finally creates a user 'vscode' with sudo support to run the container.